jepusto/clubSandwich/cran-comments.md

 ## Resubmission

 This is a re-submission.
-This version is a maintenance release that fixes outstanding errors on the M1Mac and noLD builds.
-(These errors were introduced because of a new release of the metafor package.)
-It also fixes a bug in the methods for plm objects and adds support for plm objects with nested random effects.
+This version is a maintenance release that brings the package into compliance with CRAN policies on conditional use of packages listed in SUGGESTS.
+All tests and examples can now be run even if suggested packages are not installed.

 Please note that the DESCRIPTION file includes a citation to Bell and McCaffrey (2002), but unfortunately that article does not have a DOI; I have included a URL instead.